 A team of psychologists from the University of Zurich set out to understand why some people quickly find partners while others remain single for years.

-The researchers involved over 17,000 volunteers from the United Kingdom and Germany.
+The researchers enrolled more than 17,000 volunteers from the United Kingdom and Germany.
 At the start of the study, all participants were 16 years old and had no prior relationship experience.

 The scientists surveyed these young individuals annually until they turned 29.
 The questions focused on the participants’ personality traits and the socio-demographic factors that shape their lives.